honeypieio/shrubcoop.org/content/introducing-people-of-shrub.md

 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1612785493/shrubcoop.org/media/paolo_vjvpxb.png)

-‘It’s kind of spiritual actually.
+_‘It’s kind of spiritual actually.
 We need to change our ways, we need to change the way we think, the way we do things.
 Volunteering is very rewarding, I feel useful, I work for the community.
 I play music as well as volunteer here and I think it makes a big change.
 I used to say if everybody, everybody, would volunteer for three hours a month, just three hours a month, this world would change immensely.
 I do this because if you are to be the change - be the example for that change.
 It’s more like in the spiritual path and the change that I think we need - sustainability, no profit.
-Everybody gains instead of just one, if you work in a team everybody wins.’
+Everybody gains instead of just one, if you work in a team everybody wins.’_

 Meet Paulo!
 Paulo volunteers in our cafe and is our resident DJ.
 In our cafe you can get tasty hot or cold drinks, but most wonderfully, you’ll find a welcoming space for the whole community.
-Join our [Shrubby Moments of Music](https://www.facebook.com/groups/882984532502154/) Facebook page for music recommendations and to catch Paolo livestreaming DJ sets throughout lockdown.
+Join our Shrubby Moments of Music Facebook page for music recommendations and to catch Paulo livestreaming DJ sets throughout lockdown.

 With camera in tow, I ask a few general questions followed by some more thoughtful ones about motivations, inspirations, challenges and journey.
 If awareness of climate change/environmental problems/waste/etc was a room - each person walked into that room from a different door, down very different hallways called life.
 The differences and similarities in the answers hit me most.
 My similarities, the nuggets that I related too - made me feel connected, rational and welcome.
 The differences, the different doors we had walked through, opened my eyes to a new perspective and a new inspiration.
 And that was exciting.